 Start by defining your restaurant’s mission statement to clearly define the purpose and values of your restaurant.
 It should be concise and reflective of your brand’s essence.
 Your mission statement will guide all decisions you make for your restaurant, so it’s important to take the time to develop a strong and effective statement.

 Now that you have a clear mission, you can start conducting a SWOT analysis to identify the strengths, weaknesses, opportunities, and threats facing your restaurant.
-This analysis will help you identify areas for improvement and opportunities to capitalise on, which you can use to inform your management plan.
+This analysis will help you identify areas for improvement and opportunities to capitalise on, which you can use to inform your food business concept.

 3. Develop a Menu Strategy